 IMS Database Performance and Tuning

-Explore the IMS database features that affect performance such as data set considerations and buffers for VSAM and OSAM.
-You will also practice a method for estimating performance before implementation.
-Plus, you will reinforce the skills you have learned with seven machine labs.
+Explore the IMS database features that affect performance, such as data set considerations and buffers for Virtual Storage Access Method (VSAM) and Overflow Sequential Access Method (OSAM).
+Also, practice a method for estimating performance before implementation.
+Plus, reinforce the skills you have learned with seven machine labs.

 You should complete:

-- IMS Physical Organization of Databases Workshop (U3722)
+- or IMS Physical Organization of Databases Workshop - Web (CMW22)

-or have four to six months experience with the IMS database system.
+and have the six to twelve months experience with the IMS database system needed to understand IMS Database design choices.

-- Describe the physical storage and processing characteristics of Hierarchial Indexed Sequential Access Method (HISAM), Hierarchial Indexed Direct Access Method (HIDAM), and Hierarchial Direct Access Method (HDAM) access methods.
+- Describe the physical storage and processing characteristics of Hierarchical Indexed Sequential Access Method (HISAM), Hierarchical Indexed Direct Access Method (HIDAM), and Hierarchical Direct Access Method (HDAM) access methods.

 - Code the Data Base Definitions (DBD) and Program Specification Blocks (PSB) macros to implement secondary indexing, HISAM, HIDAM, and HDAM physical databases.